-The proposed main scheme will have a negative impact on all working age single people and couples who are recipients of Council Tax Reduction regardless of religion or belief.
+The proposed scheme will have a negative impact on all working age single people and couples who are recipients of Council Tax Reduction regardless of religion or belief.
 We do not have any data regarding the religion or beliefs Council Tax Reduction recipients in Fylde Council.
-We do not envisage this impact to be greater for people with particular religions or beliefs.
+We do not envisage the impact of the proposed changes to be greater for people with particular religions or beliefs.